Is Your Teen Ready for a Summer Job?

 - Teens need sun protection and need to stay hydrated.
 Many teens find outdoor work during the summer months, such as pool maintenance or lawn care.
 They should wear hats and sunscreen when in the sun and drink lots of water throughout the day.

 - Make sure you have your teens' contact information and schedule.
-Know when to expect teens home after work and how to reach their workplace in case of emergency.
+Know when to expect teens to return home after work and how to reach their workplace in case of emergency.

 - Teens need to avoid hazardous work.
 For example, by federal law teens are not allowed to work in freezers, other than to go in to get items such as food.
 Encourage your teen to avoid taking on duties that are hazardous or dangerous to his or her health or well-being.

 - Teen workers should report unsafe conditions to their boss.
-Let your kids know that everyone has the right to a safe working environment—for example, that areas at work that could cause someone to slip and fall should be cleaned up, whether that means picking up items blocking a walkway or mopping up spills.
+Let your kids know that everyone has the right to a safe working environment.
+For example, areas at work that could cause someone to slip and fall should be cleaned up, whether that means picking up items blocking a walkway or mopping up spills.

 - Show teens how to reduce the chance of electrocution.
 Remind them to keep power tools and any machinery away from water and to never touch a downed power line.

 - Teach teens about safe lifting practices.
-Sooner or later, your teen will have to pick up something heavy.
 Talk about when to ask for help and how to lift safely (by using the knees instead of the back).